department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/2023-logged-in-user-interviews/conversation-guide.md

 ## Post-Task Interview - 10 minutes
 Those are all the things I wanted you to show me on the website.
 Thanks for going through that with me!
 I have just a few more questions.
-- If you can’t find what you’re looking for on the VA website, what do you do?
+- If you can’t find what you’re looking for on the VA website, what else do you try?
+- What are other websites that you use a username and password to log on?
+	- What do you expect to change when you log on to _____?
+	- What on the site indicates that change to you?
 - I’d like for you to take a moment and review the top portion of the website (header).
 Considering the fact that you’re logged into the website, how does what you see line up with your expectations?

 ## Thank-You and Closing - 2 minutes